-Just when we thought our morning commute couldn’t get any worse, Govia Thameslink Railway (GTR) executives got together, thought “outside the box”, and struck on the idea of rescheduling every single train in its franchise – which includes Southern, Thameslink and Great Northern services.
+Just when we thought our morning commute couldn’t get any worse, Govia Thameslink Railway (GTR) executives got together, thought “outside the box”, and struck on the idea of rescheduling every single train in its franchise resulting in Monday meltdown.
+This included Southern, Thameslink and Great Northern services.

 They were hoping that a new streamlined timetable would be part of a programme to increase capacity and efficiencies across the South East rail lines, and go some way to improve the already low satisfaction ratings that some of the franchise enjoy (Southern Rail, I’m looking at you).
 Ah but alas, the rail track to hell is laid with good intentions.